ethereum/ethereum-org-website/src/content/decentralization/index.md

 In a decentralized system no individual or group makes decisions unilaterally.
 In basic terms: nobody is in charge, but things still work.
 Rules without rulers.

-If it sounds familiar, it should.
-Apart from the fact that there are tons of examples, decentralization-centralization is a spectrum.
-Most systems have some aspect of both.
+If this sounds familiar, it should.
+Apart from the fact that there are tons of examples, decentralization-to-centralization is a spectrum.
+Many systems have some aspect of both.

 ### Basic example of decentralization {#decentralization-example}